dcgc/dcgc.io/_posts/2021-11-18-this-magilla-gorilla.md

 ---
 layout: post
-title: This is Magilla Gorilla and his bananas
+title: This is Magilla Gorilla
 categories: infosec
 ---